klust/SupercomputersForStarters/docs/C04_Storage/C04_S03_Parallel_filesystems.md

 This is called a parallel file system.

 ???
 "Popular examples and their use at the VSC"
-    -   [Lustre](https://www.lustre.org/) is probably the most used file parallel file system on large supercomputers.
+    -   [Lustre](https://www.lustre.org/) is probably the most used parallel file system on large supercomputers.
         It is used at KU Leuven, the VSC Tier-1 system Hortense at UGent and on the [LUMI](https://lumi-supercomputer.eu/) system in Finland, a pre-exascale
         supercomputer project to which Belgium and Flanders participate.